fpechon/SummerSchool/7 - Pricing Game/results.md

 <img src="results_files/figure-markdown_github/unnamed-chunk-3-1.png" style="display: block; margin: auto;" />

-The best model reached as low as 565.21408 on the testing set.
+The best model reached an RMSE as low as 565.21408 on the testing set.